syrkis/virian.org/posts/sillycon-xxi.typ

 #show: doc => post(doc)

-What follows is a list of noteworthyly silly behavior by public persons loosely affiliated with SillyCon Valley.
+What follows is a list of noteworthyly silly behavior by public persons loosely affiliated with Sillycon Valley.
-As per the nameske @sirkis1985silicone of this article, a particular focus will be given to pupulist versions of sillieness.
+As per the nameske @sirkis1985silicone of this article, a particular focus will be given to populist versions of sillieness.
-Further, note that many of the individuals here mentioned are publicly known to be thin-skinned (a quality grotesqqely coupled with an apetite for controversy in the indviduals that tend to make on this list), making this article a sort of growth hack: In complaining about it, or accusing its author of whatever is the trendy way of condemning, it gives attention to the Virian Project.
+Furthermore, note that many of the individuals here mentioned are publicly known to be thin-skinned (a quality grotesqqely coupled with an apetite for controversy in the indviduals that tend to make on this list), making this article a sort of growth hack: In complaining about it, or accusing its author of whatever is the trendy way of condemning, it gives attention to the Virian Project.